E-r-1-c/networking-labs/03-network-services/01-dhcp-server-and-relay/README.md

 ![DHCP Relay Failure](./images/06-dhcp-relay-failure.png)

-PC1 could not obtain a new DHCP lease because DHCP broadcasts could not cross R0 without the relay configuration.
+PC1 could not obtain a new DHCP lease because its broadcast request could not reach Server0 without DHCP relay.

+PC0 remained operational because relay was still configured on `GigabitEthernet0/1`.

 ---

 ### DHCP Relay Recovery

-The DHCP relay configuration was restored on the Client LAN 2 interface.
+The DHCP relay configuration was restored on `GigabitEthernet0/2`.

 PC1 requested an address again.